silviachen46/wechat-app/README.md

 # wechat-app
 mini-app based on flask framework and sqlalchemy

-#for downloading: miniprogram.rar(front-end), houduan.py(back-end based on sqlalchemy), and mainDB(creating database for menus)
+# for downloading: miniprogram.rar(front-end), houduan.py(back-end based on sqlalchemy), and mainDB(creating database for menus)

-all the front-end codes are in miniprogram.rar, other front-end files are displayed as samples.
+all the front-end codes are in miniprogram.rar and other front-end files are displayed as samples.

 recommending menu based on correlation factor of tags including type,flavor,ingredients,etc.